jakobmpalmer/A-Lonely-Bonfire/README.md

 # A Lonely Bonfire

-A lonely bonfire is a text based RPG inspired by [A Dark Room](http://adarkroom.doublespeakgames.com/), created by Amir Rajan.
+A lonely bonfire is a text based RPG inspired by [A Dark Room](http://adarkroom.doublespeakgames.com/).